rapid7/propsd/README.md

 # Propsd
 [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]

+Propsd is a property management system built on lessons learned from running [Conqueso][] at scale.
+It leverages [Amazon S3][] to deliver properties in composable layers and [Consul][] to handle service discovery.

 ## Usage

 The Propsd server runs under [Node.js][].
 Run the following command to start it.